 I have written in the past about how we are making changes at home to be more eco friendly.
 How we try to recycle as much as possible, take an interest in the environment and teach the kids that this is their planet now and we need to look after it.
-Studies out right now show that this will not always be the case if we carry on living the way we do.
+Studies out right now show that this will not always be the case if we carry on living the way we do, so it’s time that individuals and businesses alike make an effort to be more sustainable.

 We were contacted to work alongside the Go Ultra Low NE programme which has been designed to raise awareness of ultra-low emission vehicles (ULEV) in the North East.
 The aim is to help people understand the benefits, cost savings and capabilities of a wide range of electric vehicles on the market, which only leaves the question of #WhyNot make the switch?